APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 	- By the UC anti-discrimination policy, respondents are subject to anti-discrimination training and education.
 By failing to hold the discriminating persons accountable, they are effectively denying them access to a Title VI education.

 	- Denying them this education means they really do not care about these individuals and they do not care about campus climate.
 They continue with symbolic gestures tossed to the abyss.

+- All in all, (Gene Block and) UCLA have washed their hands of these students, they don't want to deal with them.